libis/workflow/README.md

 * any task parameter values.
 Each task can define parameters that configure the task.
 It is using the
   ::Libis::Tools::Parameter class for this.

-The ::Libis::Workflow::Task base class allready defines the following parameters:
+The ::Libis::Workflow::Task base class has these class settings:
 * recursive: Run the task on all subitems recursively.
 Default: false
-* abort_recursion_on_failure: Stop processing items recursively if one item fails.
+* abort_on_failure: Stop processing subitems recursively if one item fails.
 Default: false
 * retry_count: Number of times to retry the task.
 Default: 0
 * retry_interval: Number of seconds to wait between retries.
 Default: 10
 * run_always: If set and true will cause the task to be always executed, even if previous tasks have failed or during